mingislight/mingislight.github.io/_posts/2026-03-21-what-makes-a-good-epic-analyst.md

 Take honest joy in good work.

-Try to understand what connects with Epic.
+Try to understand how things connect within Epic.

 That matters because Epic does not stand alone.